JaylaHouse/SlytherSnake/readme.md

 - We haven't been able to meet as a group this sprint to check base with each other.
 - Some of us still have a little bit of an issue with GitKracken, but it is getting much better.
 - what might be impeding us are exams/midterms that are going on in our other classes which take our focus away from the project.
+- Proper communication of responsibilities might be impending us a bit.
 ___

 ## SPRINT 3: Next Steps